2018 Philippine Super Liga Invitational Cup

-The 2018 Philippine Super Liga Invitational Cup (also known as the 2018 Chooks-to-Go Philippine Super Liga Invitational Cup due to sponsorship reasons) was the 14th indoor volleyball conference of the Philippine Super Liga, the third conference of the 2018 season, and the 18th conference overall.
-The tournament commenced on June 23, 2018 at the Smart Araneta Coliseum, Quezon City.
+The 2018 Philippine Super Liga Invitational Cup (also known as the 2018 Chooks-to-Go Philippine Super Liga Invitational Cup due to sponsorship reasons) was the second conference of the 2018 season of the Philippine Super Liga (PSL) and the fourth running of the Invitational Cup.
+The tournament ran from June 23 to July 28, 2018.
 As with the 2017 Invitational, the tournament used an all-to-play format to give playing time for every player in each team.